 - Schedule your pins.
 While this point is not a must, it’s definitely a time saver.
 I used to sit down 2-3 times a day to live pin. #timesucker

-Now I simply use BoardBooster to have various evergreen/freebie pins go out on a daily basis, and then I also use Tailwind to schedule out posts from others, my own seasonal posts, and my product pins to various collaborative boards.
+Now I use Tailwind to schedule out posts from others, my own seasonal posts, and my product pins to various collaborative boards.

-Both BoardBooster and Tailwind have free options to start out, but you’ll have to pay to use them regularly.
+Tailwind has a free option to start out, but you’ll have to pay to use it regularly.
 I realize it can be hard to justify spending extra money, but I found it to be very worthwhile.

 As the chart below shows – when I started upping my Pinterest game in January 2016, my sales also went up.
 Paying a little bit each month for these pinning programs has been very worthwhile for me!
-(I’m currently doing the yearly subscription to Tailwind for about $120 per year and I pay about $10 each month for Boardbooster.
-So for $20/month, I’ve seen amazing results!)
+(I’m currently doing the yearly subscription to Tailwind for about $120 per year.)

-If you’re overwhelmed by Pinterest but you realize how worthwhile it can be to your blog and store, I highly recommend checking out one of the options above.
+If you’re overwhelmed by Pinterest but you realize how worthwhile it can be to your blog and store, I highly recommend checking out my ebook.
 I truly believe investing in my Pinterest knowledge is the reason my Teachers Pay Teachers sales have doubled.
 Plus I’ve been able to start a virtual assistant business helping other TpT sellers who simply don’t have time to handle their own Pinterest account.
 These two endeavors are the reason I’m able to stay home with my children each day! 🙂

 Ready for even more teacherpreneur tips?
 Check out this page.